SamA21/Roman1/README.md

 The **public int ConvertRomanToNumber(string numerable)** method will take in a Roman Numeral and convert to the int value of that Roman Numeral.

-The **public RomanValue AddRomanValue(RomanValue number1, RomanValue number2)** method will take in a two RomanValue record and add them together returing a new RomanValue record with the added values as the symbol and value.
+The **public RomanValue AddRomanValue(RomanValue number1, RomanValue number2)** method will take in a two RomanValue records and add them together returing a new RomanValue record with the added values as the symbol and value.

 The **public string AddRomanValue(string numerable1, string numerable2)** method will take in a two Roman Numeral strings and add them together returing the new Roman Numeral string.

-The **public RomanValue SubtractRomanValue(RomanValue number1, RomanValue number2)** method will take in a two RomanValue record and subtract them returing a new RomanValue record with the subtracted values as the symbol and value.
+The **public RomanValue SubtractRomanValue(RomanValue number1, RomanValue number2)** method will take in a two RomanValue records and subtract them returing a new RomanValue record with the subtracted values as the symbol and value.

 The **public string SubtractRomanValue(string numerable1, string numerable2)** method will take in a two Roman Numeral strings and subtract them returing the new Roman Numeral string.